algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Technical_Specifications.md

 ### 2.2.
 Output

-We are going to show the status of the signage on a web page.
+We want to show the status of the signage on a web page.
 The web page will be hosted on a server.
-The server will be hosted on The Things Network[^4] (TTN) and will be accessible from anywhere.
+The server will be hosted on The Things Network[^4] (TTN) and will be accessible from anywhere and for everyone who gets the "access".

 ## 3. Data